AmirRMoezi/OpenBMC-Preparation/README.md

 openbmc/poky/scripts/postinst-intercepts
 </code>
 </pre>
-To solve this error, you should change the permission of these files in the path to 644.
+To solve this error, you should change the permission of the files below in the path to 644.
 Then, run the Bitbake command again.
 <pre>
 <code>
 update_gio_module_cache